cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 $ ignite chain serve --reset-once
 ```

-Save Alice's and Bob's mnemonics in their own `alice.key` and `bob.key` right next to `experiment.ts`.
-Make sure to:
+Save Alice's and Bob's mnemonics in their own `alice.key` and `bob.key` right next to `experiment.ts`:

-* Not add any [extra character](https://github.com/cosmos/b9-checkers-academy-draft/blob/dab7dd4/client/test/live/alice.key.sample) in the files.
+* Do not add any [extra character](https://github.com/cosmos/b9-checkers-academy-draft/blob/dab7dd4/client/test/live/alice.key.sample) in the files.
 * Add [`*.key` to `.gitignore`](https://github.com/cosmos/b9-checkers-academy-draft/blob/dab7dd4/.gitignore#L2) so as not to commit these test files by mistake.

 ### Key preparation with a private key

-If you do your experimentation in another way, without a mnemonic, and in particular, if you only have access to the raw private key, you can use this function instead:
+If you do your experimentation in another way without a mnemonic (in particular if you only have access to the raw private key), use this function instead:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/dab7dd4/test/live/experiment.ts#L20-L22]
 const getSignerFromPriKey = async (filePath: string): Promise<OfflineDirectSigner> => {